asfnoqafn/Final-Project-Scipy-Nick-L/README.md

 During preprocessing the data will be normalized via MinMax and a testing dataset is created.

 3. windowed:
-During windowing of the data the time series a supervised learning problem is created and the data is split into training and validation data.
+During windowing of the data the time series, a supervised learning problem is created and the data is split into training and validation data.
 Example:
-time-series = [1,2,3,4,5,6,7,8,9]
-input length = 5
-output length = 3
+        time-series =[1,2,3,4,5,6,7,8,9]; input length = 5; output length = 3.
         A window would be [1,2,3,4,5]->[6,7,8]

 4. input into the model:
 Since the first layer of the network is an LSTM-layer the input data needs to be 3-dimensions.
 Architecture is held simple to avoid overfitting and consists of one LSTM and two Dense-Layers.